Creating AI Agents

 For more system prompt writing techniques, please refer to Agent Prompt Writing Techniques.

-Large language models are the core of Agent's intelligent decision-making and task execution.
+Large language models are the core of an Agent's intelligent decision-making and task execution.
 They are responsible for understanding user input, reasoning based on prompts and context, and generating response results.
-Selecting appropriate large language models and parameters can significantly improve Agent's performance and adaptability.
+Selecting appropriate large language models and parameters can significantly improve an Agent's performance and adaptability.
 Conversely, if the large language model is poorly selected, it may cause the Agent to fail to correctly understand user intentions and generate incorrect response results.

 JitAi provides AI Large Language Model elements for connecting to mainstream large language model services in the market, and also supports integration of private large language model services.
 In the basic configuration of ReActAgent, you can select from already created large language model instances and configure their parameters.